Last Updated on

 If you are opting for red wine, it needs to be quite light in bodies, such as Pinot Noir or even a sparkling Lambrusco.

-For white wine, it depends on the specific variety of risotto, as well as what flavor profile you want to achieve.
+For white wine, it depends on the specific variety of risotto, as well as what flavour profile you want to achieve.
 In most cases, go for a medium-full to full body white wine, such as Chardonnay, Viognier, or Pinot Grigio.
 This is a great balance, matching the richer starchy notes, cheese components, while still balancing more subdued herbs and more delicate seasonings.

-What flavor notes pair best with risotto?
+What flavour notes pair best with risotto?